hudsonhrh/hudsonhrh/README.md

 ## Current Projects:

+### Perpetual Orgnaization Architect
+Just worked on this project for ETH Denver.
+First Place Winner of Best New Subgraph (The Graph).
+Ill update more info later.

 ### KUBI DAO
 A DAO and task manager for the University of Kansas Blockchain Institute with innovative particiption based voting system (Project Pinned)